What is Park Pride?

 Park Pride is the only Atlanta-based nonprofit that provides programs and leadership to help communities realize their dreams for neighborhood parks.
 Learn More

 Park Pride offers an array of programs and services to help satisfy our mission of engaging communities to activate the power of parks.
 We believe that great parks support healthy people, strong neighborhoods, vibrant business districts, a robust economy, and a healthy environment.
 Learn More

-Park Pride is located in Peachtree Center (Harris Tower) at 233 Peachtree St.— Suite 1600.
-Contact Us
+Park Pride is located at 160 Trinity Ave SW, Suite 3100 Contact Us

 Park Pride has been a 501(c)(3) since 1989, which means donations to the organization are tax deductible.